|Pottsville Republican of June 28, 1887

 told the sad story of his death.

+morning.
 He had been sick for a few days with what you call the grip."
 "Had he been drinking?"
-"No, not since Christmas.
-He was
+"No, not since

-tell someone yesterday about your father's death?"
-"How could I?" asked Tommy, his eyes opening wider then ever.
-"I
+"Why didn't you tell someone yesterday about your father's death?"
+"How could I?" asked Tommy, his eyes opening wider

 Tommy said his father was fifty six years old and that his home was in Schuylkill Haven, Schuylkill County, Pennsylvania.